 At last the Village Messenger they have been waiting for walks purposefully up the sandy path from the beach.
 He is a tall, serious man called Elegant Willow, a fisherman and a good musician but today dressed as an Imperial Village Elder in a black, silk, full-length tunic fringed with red.
 He seems not to know the boys and addresses no-one in particular when he says in a loud voice, “The sun has risen on your Naming Day.
 The Elders await.”

 He turns and strides back towards the beach.
 The boys follow, mimicking his big strides.
 Sniffer drops behind as they make their way through a group of chattering villagers and approach the Meeting Tree.
 It stands like a mountain of dark green leaves between the sand dunes and the beach.
 Around it are bright, colourful banners fluttering in the breeze.

-“I’m here, Grandma,” laughs the boy, bursting out of the sand dunes and running towards an old lady, her back bent like the prow of a ship, as she leans heavily on a gnarled stick.
+“I’m here, Grandma,” laughs the boy, bursting out of the sand dunes onto the beach and running towards an old lady, her back bent like the prow of an upturned fishing boat, as she leans heavily on a gnarled stick.
 He is as brown as a polished nut and as thin and supple as a young tree.
 The new white cloth around his middle leaves his arms and legs bare.

-“Stop grinning,” she says, hitting him gently on the leg with the stick.
+“You’re late,” she says, hitting him gently on the leg with her stick.

 “I’m not frightened of you, Grandma,” he laughs.
 “Not now that I’m taller than you.”

 “You were never frightened of anything.
 Your mother and I had to do all the worrying for you,” she grumbles.
 “Ever since you were born you’ve been like a firework.
 Today you must concentrate.
 Prove yourself special and they may name you Soaring Seabird like your Grandfather.
 Now go.”